graham-it/DirBrowser/README.md

 ## Copyright

 The program is released for public use according to legal practices.\
-It may be downloaded only from the indicated URL and may not be redistributed on other sites or installed on storage media for commercial purposes, without the author's express consent.\
+It may be downloaded from the URLs indicated and may not be redistributed on other sites or installed on storage media for commercial purposes, unless with the express consent of the author.\
 The downloadable archive contains the executables, the source code, consisting of multiple files, and this description file, available in Italian and English language.\